-On 28 June 2012 the Exchequer Secretary announced the publication of the department's response to the consultation.54 Zero-rating on approved alterations had gathered more responses than any other of these measures: 818 out of a total of 1,493 - though a proportion of these were enquiries about the coverage of zero-rating:
+On 28 June 2012 Treasury Minister David Gauke announced the outcome of HMRC's consultation.
+61 Zero-rating on approved alterations had gathered more responses than any other of these measures: 818 out of a total of 1,493 - though a proportion of these were enquiries about the coverage of zero-rating:

 A large number of the responses (135) were in fact enquiries, either about the VAT treatment of works under the current VAT rules, or about how specific projects would be affected by the changes.
 Most of these were from private individuals either altering or repairing domestic properties.
 In some cases the enquiries demonstrated a poor understanding of the current rules and suggested that some repair work is incorrectly being treated as zero-rated.
-55
+62